juniofaathir/private-AI-telegram-bot/README.md

 # private-AI-telegram-bot
 An AI LLM powered telegram bot that run on your local machine.
 100% privacy and only CPU needed.
 But if you have GPU, it would decrease the inferencing time further.
 It means, faster at processing and generating the chat!

+In addition, this telegram chatbot has some short-term memory.
+I'm setting it to remember only two chat before due to my potato laptop.
+If you have better machine with bigger & better RAM(Or even GPU!), you can modify itu to remember more chat history for better chatting experiences.

 This project has a lot of room for improving.
 My plan for the future about this project is to create a lively and talkative digital AI asistant that can help any of user needs.
 It'll be have long-term memory and access to user's productivity apps like Google Calendar

 ## How to run